tnrud99/viewer/README.md

 1. **Synchronization Drift**: Use the "Resync" button to re-synchronize videos
 2. **Video Not Loading**: Check YouTube URL validity and video availability
 3. **Timestamp Issues**: Verify JSON format in Timeline Editor
+4. **MongoDB Connection**: Ensure your MongoDB Atlas connection string is correct

 ### Debug Mode

 Enable debug logging by setting `NODE_ENV=development` in your environment variables.

+### Development Notes

+- **UI System**: The project uses `ui-system.css` as a reference for style guidelines
+- **Independent Components**: Each HTML file is styled independently for deployment flexibility
+- **Beta Features**: Timeline Editor is currently in beta development

 ## 📈 Future Features